DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 it is not enough simply to change the IP address.
 At a minimum it is required to change the language setting accordingly.

-[IMG3 ABOUT HERE]
+[IMG3]

-[caption] Fig. 3 Search on google.de with varying settings for language and IP-address.
+("Fig. 3.
+Search on google.de with varying settings for language and IP-address.")

-Personalization – the Known Unknowns of Search
+####Personalization – the Known Unknowns of Search

 Apart from the choice of keywords, language settings, and location-based results, there is of course the increasingly ‘black-boxed’ issue of